-Many assessments were conducted after the hurricanes to understand the immediate and long-term effects of the storms.
-According to one of these reports, "Hurricane María Effects on Puerto Rico Electric Power Infrastructure," one of Hurricane María's most significant impacts on Puerto Rico was the electric power outage that initially affected the entire Island.
-It lasted more than ten (10) months before service was restored to all customers.
-The grid's electrical transmission and distribution components suffered worse damage than that observed during other hurricanes that affected the U.S. in the last ten (10) years.
-The Extensive damage and the Island's mountainous topography were significant factors that contributed to a prolonged restoration process.
-Figures 23 and 24 are examples of those damages.
+Many assessments were conducted after the hurricanes in order to understand the immediate and long-term effects of the storms.
+According to one of these reports, "Hurricane María Effects on Puerto Rico Electric Power Infrastructure," one of Hurricane María's most significant impacts on Puerto Rico was the electric power outage that initially affected the entire Island and lasted more than ten (10) months before regaining service for all customers.
+The grid's electrical transmission and distribution components suffered worse damage than that observed during other hurricane events that affected the U.S. in the last ten (10) years.
+Extensive damage and the Island's mountainous topography were significant factors that contributed to a prolonged restoration process.
+Figures 19 and 20 are examples of those damages.

-Kwasinski, A., Andrade, F., Castro-Sitiriche, M. J., and O'Neill-Carrillo, E. (2019).
+&lt;sup>76 Kwasinski, A., Andrade, F., Castro-Sitiriche, M. J., and O'Neill-Carrillo, E. (2019).
 Hurricane María Effects on Puerto Rico Electric Power Infrastructure.
-IEE. https://resourcecenter.ieee-pes.org/publications/pets-j-open-access-papers/PES TP PETSJ-00101-2018 3-19.html.
-78 Id., p.
-85.
+IEE. https://resourcecenter.ieee-pes.org/publications/pets-j-open-access- papers/PES TP\PETSJ-00101-2018\3-19.html.

 Due to the high-intensity winds, the renewable energy generation infrastructure assets that suffered the worst damage were the Punta Lima wind farm and the Humacao photovoltaic (PV) plant.
 Another non-renewable power generation infrastructure, the Cambalache Gas Turbines, was damaged due to flooding.
-Almost all power transmission lines in the eastern half of the Island were severely damaged, and the electric distribution lines experienced unprecedented devastation.
+Almost all power transmission lines in the eastern half of the island had severe damage, and the electric distribution lines experienced unprecedented devastation.